 Qualification criteria for reviewers are established, implemented, and documented.

-Satisfactory, But Needs Improvement

-Some reviewers do not have the proper qualifications and training.

-Unsatisfactory

-Technical review of the reviewer's evaluation is either not performed or not performed by management or staff having proper qualifications and training.

-Category N

-Special conditions exist that provide adequate justification for not conducting an evaluation and providing a rating for this subelement.
-For example, cases in which an Agreement State may have currently sealed source and device (SS&D) evaluation authority but is not performing any SS&D reviews.
-In such cases, the program should commit in writing to having an SS&D evaluation program in place (as described in Section (C)(2) of Part II) before performing evaluations.

-Technical Quality of the Product Evaluation Program

-Satisfactory

 Review of a representative sample of SS&D evaluations completed during the review period indicates that product evaluations are thorough, complete, consistent, of acceptable technical quality, and adequately address the integrity of the products under normal conditions of use and likely accident conditions.

 Health and safety issues are properly addressed.